 This article was written by Jack Johnson, Manager, Tax.

-If you need further guidance or have any questions on this topic, we are here to help.
+This article is meant to be a summary of some of the more significant issues in the final regulations impacting NYS banks but is not intended as a comprehensive summary of all tax issues raised by the final regulations.
+If you need further guidance or have any questions on the impact of the final regulations on your institution, we are here to help.
 Please do not hesitate to reach out to discuss your specific situation.

 This material has been prepared for general, informational purposes only and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 Should you require any such advice, please contact us directly.
 The information contained herein does not create, and your review or use of the information does not constitute, an accountant-client relationship.